 Thornbury, J. F., God Sent Revival, The Story of Asahel Nettleton and the Second Great Awakening, Welwyn, Herts, England: Evangelical Press, 1977, 238 pp. ($15.00)

-John Thornbury is a pastor of a thriving church called Winfield Baptist in Winfield, Pennsylvania.
+John Thornbury was a pastor of a thriving church called Winfield Baptist in Winfield, Pennsylvania, but is now retired.
 He studied in Kentucky at the Lexington Baptist College with further studies at the University of Kentucky.
 He has authored several books, the latest of which is an excellent biography on David Brainerd.
-Thornbury is a frequently used conference speaker.
+Thornbury was a frequently used conference speaker.
 I have the privilege of being a personal friend of the author and have preached in his church on various occasions.
 He is a prodigious learner of church history and excels in his understanding of the early American scene.

 This is an intriguing portrayal of one of revival history’s most useful men, Asahel Nettleton (1783-1844).
 The survey covers his atypical life in typical fashion, beginning with his roots, through his death, and beyond to his legacy.
 His activity took place principally in New England and is more specifically to be associated with Connecticut.
 Interestingly, this activity was often in the smallest places.